-Part of my collection contains war films where the German, Russian or Japanese language is spoken as in for example: Tora, Tora, Tora and The Longest Day, and where the appropriate English subtitle appears at the bottom of screen so the viewer can understand what is being said.
-However, none of the rippers/converters seem to transfer from the DVD to the PC hard drive the individual language translation subtitle element, and to get or engage a translation the subtitles appear for the whole film including when English is spoken which is not required.
+Part of my collection contains war films where the German, Russian or Japanese language is spoken as in for example Tora, Tora, Tora and The Longest Day, and where the appropriate English subtitle appears at the bottom of the screen so the viewer can understand what is being said.
+However, none of the rippers/converters seem to transfer from the DVD to the PC hard drive the individual language translation subtitle element and to get or engage a translation the subtitles appear for the whole film including when English is spoken which is not required.

 Subtitles for Foreign or Alien languages

 While we are watching DVD movies, when there is foreign or alien is spoken, there will be subtitles for you so you can understand what they mean and those kinds of subtitles are called Forced Subtitle in DVDs.